gaspardpetit/WordAI/README.md

 # Continuous Integration

 The GitHub workflow builds the VSTO add-in using a self-signed certificate generated at build time.
-This certificate is used only to satisfy ClickOnce manifest signing requirements and is not intended for production use.
+The certificate is placed in the Windows certificate store and referenced by its thumbprint during the build.
+It exists solely to satisfy ClickOnce manifest signing requirements and is not intended for production use.

 # Contributing